Head & Face Injuries

 Facial injuries include fractures of the bones of the face and jaw and are usually caused by direct impact or trauma.
 Similarly many eye injuries are caused by foriegn body or infection in the eye.
 As with any head injury it is avisable to seek medical advice with any injury to the face, eyes or teeth.

-Injuries to the ear include Cauliflower Ear which is common in contact sports such as Rugby, especially amongst those who play in the srum!
-If you have an ear injury, particularly onewhich has affected your hearing it is important to seek medical attention.
+Injuries to the ear include Cauliflower ear which is a swelling or deformity due to impact and is common in contact sports such as Rugby.
+If you have an ear injury, particularly one which has affected your hearing it is important to seek medical attention.
 Other ear conditions include Swimmers ear, Ear wax, Glue ear and a Perforated ear drum.